Trudeau says time for blockades to end, Indigenous leaders to work with government

 “We’ve sent a message clearly with our willingness to say, quite publicly, that we don’t believe it’s in the best interests of protesters or the general public to stand back in respect of the laws being broken, that it can endanger people’s lives and endanger their well-being,” Manitoba’s Brian Pallister said Friday.

+Quebec Premier Francois Legault made it clear Thursday provincial police in his province would dismantle a blockade in a suburb south of Montreal as soon as an injunction was granted.

+Canadian National Railway received a court injunction to end the blockade in St-Lambert Thursday.
+By late Friday afternoon, police had issued several warnings to the protesters but had not moved in.

-Alberta’s Jason Kenney, a former federal Conservative cabinet minister, was sharper in an appearance of his own.
-He said he made it clear to the prime minister on the conference call with the other premiers that the blockades are having devastating impacts on people across the country.
+Alberta’s Jason Kenney, a former federal Conservative cabinet minister, pulled no punches in a Friday press conference.
+He said he made it clear to the prime minister on a conference call with the other premiers Thursday evening that the blockades are having devastating impacts on people across the country.

 He said it is scaring away investment and giving the impression that Canada can’t operate as a modern democratic country.